-The concentration of pollutants in the air in The Netherlands has reduced over the last decades.
+The concentration of pollutants in the air in the Netherlands has reduced over the last decades.
 Industry and traffic have become cleaner.
 Despite this improvement air pollution still damages public health and the environment.

-RIVM estimates that, as a result of air pollution in The Netherlands, approximately 3000 people die a few months prematurely every year.
+RIVM estimates that, as a result of air pollution in the Netherlands, approximately 3000 people die a few months prematurely every year.
 Lengthy exposure to particulate matter can aggravate illnesses such as disorders as cardiovascular and bronchial and lung diseases.
-Air pollution is a threat to the diversity of plants and wild life.
+Air pollution is a threat to the diversity of plants and wildlife.

 Air Quality measurements and models

-RIVM measures the air quality in The Netherlands and this information is compiled together with measurements from other authorities.
+RIVM measures the air quality in the Netherlands and this information is compiled together with measurements from other authorities.
 Air quality is calculated in each place in Holland with the help of models.
 These models are calibrated with the measurement data.

-Health effects from air pollution
+Health effects of air pollution

 RIVM studies the health effects of air pollution with toxicological and epidemiological research.
-With toxicological research we answer the question: How hazardous is the exposure to a pollutant and what precisely are the hazardous effects?
+With toxicological research, we answer the question: How hazardous is the exposure to a pollutant and what precisely are the hazardous effects?
 This research consists of laboratory tests.

-With epidemiological research we study the actual effects from which people suffer who are exposed to air pollution.
+With epidemiological research, we study the actual effects from which people suffer who are exposed to air pollution.
 This research is carried out by combination and statistical analysis of large data sets.

 Effects on the environment